aadonkeyz/Blog/source/_posts/Git-Branching.md

 # merge the target branch into your current branch
 $ git merge <targetbranch>

+# merge the target branch into your current branch
+# create a merge commit in all cases
+# even when the merge could instead be resolved as a fast-forward
+$ git merge <targetbranch> --no-ff

 # no options => local branches list
 # -r => remote branches list